MiravoMiravo

 Technical details

 A twin model defines one asset type in .twin.yaml.
-A template composes twin instances in .miravo.yaml.
+A template entry composes twin instances, topology, namespace, and runtime settings in .miravo.yaml.

 Follow files to runtime

-Miravo compiles models and templates into runtime instances.
+Miravo compiles the entry file, sibling model overrides, and shared built-in models into runtime instances.
 The runtime evaluates them on each tick.
 The same graph then feeds every enabled adapter.
-A twin is one modeled asset instance.
-A generator drives one member over time.
-Lifecycle and faults modify runtime truth before publication.

 The core terms